shsagir/play-area-sync/docs/_WIP/install-craft-3-uni.md

 Craft 3 ships with a Yii based cli tool.
 To use the cli remotely SSH in an type `php craft`.
 This will give you a list of all available commands.

 ```
-This is Yii version 2.0.11.2.
+This is Yii version 2.0.12.

 The following commands are available:

 - cache                       Allows you to flush cache.
     cache/flush               Flushes given cache components.
     cache/flush-all           Flushes all caches registered in the system.
-    cache/flush-schema        Clears DB schema cache for a given connection component.
+    cache/flush-schema        Clears DB schema cache for a given connection
+                              component.
     cache/index (default)     Lists the caches that can be flushed.

+- help                        Provides help information about console commands.
+    help/index (default)      Displays available commands or the detailed
+                              information
+    help/list                 List all available controllers and actions in
+                              machine readable format.
+    help/list-action-options  List all available options for the $action in
+                              machine readable format.
+    help/usage                Displays usage information for $action

+- install                     Craft CMS CLI installer.
+    install/index (default)   Runs the install migration

 - migrate                     Manages Craft and plugin migrations.
     migrate/create            @inheritdoc